 Top of the page

 Tumour ablation is a procedure to shrink a liver tumour.
 It may be done in several ways, such as by sending heat, cold, or chemicals into the tumour.
-The doctor put a thin needle or probe through your skin into the tumour in your liver.
+The doctor put a special needle called a probe through your skin into the tumour in your liver.

 The area where the needle or probe was put into your skin (the procedure site) may be sore for a day or two after the procedure, and you may have a bruise.
 You may have a dull pain in your belly or right shoulder for a couple of days.
 This is called referred pain.
 It is caused by pain travelling along a nerve near the liver.

 You will have tests after the procedure to check the liver tumour to see how well the treatment worked.

 This care sheet gives you a general idea about how long it will take for you to recover, but each person recovers at a different pace.
 Follow the steps below to get better as quickly as possible.